reginapizza/Argo-Linkerd-Demo/README.md

 kubectl get application -n argocd linkerd-crds -o yaml | bat -l yaml
 ```

-While we're showing using the `argocd` command line to create Applications in
+So far we've shown using the `argocd` command line to create Applications in
-this demo, you can also commit the Application resources to Git and use Argo
+this demo, but you can also commit the Application resources to Git and use
-CD to support a workflow that uses GitOps for everything.
-This is very common
+Argo CD to support a workflow that uses GitOps for everything.
+This is very
-in production use cases.
+common in production use cases.

 <!-- @wait_clear -->